TylerSterlingTech/azure-network-protocols/README.md

 <img src="https://i.imgur.com/0yOXksQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-To force a renewal of an IP adress, the command "ipconfig /renew" can be entered.
-It can be seen that the DHCP traffic was solely one request and one reply, reissuing the IP address.
+To force a renewal of an IP address, the command "ipconfig /renew" can be entered.
+It can be seen that the DHCP traffic was solely one request and one reply, working to reissue the IP address.
 </p>
 <br />